Tech-at-DU/Flask-Playlister/P04-Showing-One-Playlist/content.md

----
-title: "Show Route: See One Resource"
+# Show Route: See One Resource
-slug: showing-one-playlist
----

 We are building out all the **Resourceful Routes** for our `Playlist` resource.